 Researchers within Large-Scale Systems and Learning have an extensive network of collaborators, nationally and internationally, within both academia and industry.
 Among our most prominent academic collaborators are the California Institute of Technology (Caltech), Massachusetts Institute of Technology (MIT), Politecnico di Torino, and the University of California, Berkeley.
 Among our industrial collaborators are EON, Ericsson, and Mitsubishi.

-The research we have performed in this field has received a number of awards, including the George S. Axelby Outstanding Paper Award from the Institute of Electrical and Electronics Engineers (IEEE), and a European Research Council Advanced Grant from the European Commission.
+The research we have performed in this field has received several awards, including the George S. Axelby Outstanding Paper Award from the Institute of Electrical and Electronics Engineers (IEEE), and two European Research Council Advanced Grants from the European Commission.